- Yg. 1927, No. 26 -

 That's how it was Wilhelm and the Bethmanns Informed by their own ambassadors and ambassadors, they were forewarned when in July 1914 they tirelessly urged and drove the Austrians into war with Serbia.
 After this declaration of war The fate took its course in a programmatic way: the War with Serbia provoked the War with Russia, the war with Russia caused the war with France and the war with France the war with England.

-Thus, by inciting the Austrians into war with Serbia, Wilhelm and his Bethmains set fire to Europe.
-They are the culprits, the sole guilty parties.
-That's what "The Great Policy of European Cabinets" proves.
+So: by inciting the Austrians to war with Serbia, Wilhelm and his Bethmanns set Europe on fire.
+You are the culprit, the sole culprit.
+This is what "The Great Politics of the European Cabinets" proves.

 1927, 26 Emel